XtremeBean99/AI4/AI4.md

   - Validate the results by cross-checking with known information or debugging outputs.

 **Goal**: Successfully decrypt the broadcast message and understand the content.

-Good luck, and remember to approach the challenge methodically and document your findings as they might help in decrypting the messages!